libp2p/specs/plaintext/README.md

 go-libp2p's [peerstore][go-libp2p-peerstore], or js-libp2p's
 [peer-book][js-peer-book]).

-Following delivery of `Exchange` messages, the plaintext protocol is complete.
+Following delivery and verification of `Exchange` messages, the plaintext protocol is complete.
+Should a verification or timeout error occur, the connection MUST be terminated abruptly.

-No response is required, as it is assumed that peers will close the connection if peer id validation fails.
+The connection is now ready for insecure and unauthenticated data exchange.

-Once the exchange is complete, the remainder of the [connection upgrade process][conn-spec-conn-upgrade] takes place, and a stream multiplexer is negotiated if the underlying transport requires one.
+While we do exchange public keys upfront, replay attacks and forgery are trivial, and we perform no authentication of messages.
+Therefore, we reiterate the unsuitability of `/plaintext/2.0.0` for production usage.

 [protobuf-spec]: https://developers.google.com/protocol-buffers/docs/reference/proto2-spec
 [secio-spec]: ../secio/README.md